Kachi-Awaji/GIT-intro/Lesson-4.md

 ![__Git__ Status](./images/29-GitStatusHighlight.png)

-Let's talk about this command a bit more; it is an essential tool in __Git__.
+Let's talk about this command a bit more... it is one of the most important Git commands to learn.

 Imagine __Git__ has a list.
-On this list, he has the names of files in your project that you have asked him to 'track'.
+On this list, it has the names of files in your project that you have asked it to 'track'.

 This list is empty when the repository is initialized.
-To add files to this list, you use the 'git add' command.
+You will use the 'git add' command to include files on this list.

 Alright, less talking.
 Let's do an example.